 }

 One thing that doesn’t strike as obvious is that, as clients, you need points to query any information.
-There are many ways to get those hashes but in the context of Ogmios, the most logical way is via the local-chain-sync protocol.
+There are many ways to get those hashes but in the context of Ogmios, the most logical way is via the chain synchronization protocol.

 request.

 There are many queries that can be sent to the ledger, and the list is growing days after days as the Cardano team implements new ones.
-With Ogmios, all queries follow the same pattern and use the method name Query
+With Ogmios, all queries follow the same pattern and are identified by a method.
+There exists two types of queries: ledger-state queries and network queries.
+The former is performed on the ledger state and are era-dependent.
+The latter are always available (even when the node is synchronizing) and are era-independent.
+In both cases, queries are constructed in a similar fashion:

 {